Search

 Bendigo Easter Festival

-Bendigo Easter Festival The Tourism and Major Events team is responsible for the coordination of activities relating to the attraction and support of major events to Bendigo.
+Bendigo Easter Festival The Major Events team is responsible for the coordination of activities relating to the attraction and support of major events to Bendigo.
 With international and national events hosted throughout the year in our diverse parks, heritage and contemporary buildings and open spaces, Bendigo has earned its reputation as a world class events capital of regional Victoria.
 Our beautiful tree-lined streets and impressive buildings create a picturesque backdrop to any event, while our convenient location in the heart of Victoria is accessible for many surrounding towns, all within an easy 90 minute drive from Melbourne’s CBD.
-Volunteer Positions are currently open for the 2025 Bendigo Easter Festival |
+Volunteer Positions for the 2026 Bendigo Easter Festival will open in early 2026. |

 General Interests